schneider128k/ai_course/README.md

 This is a collection of simple reinforcement learning projects for my course "Introduction to Artificial Intelligence".

-## Simple agents ##
+## Random action agents ##

 * Random action agent for cart pole

+## Linear model for action selection ##

-* Random search for linear model agent for cart pole
-* Hill climbing search for linear model agent for cart pole (not better than random search for this particular problem)
+* Random search for linear model agent for cart pole ** Hill climbing search for linear model agent for cart pole (not better than random search for this particularly simple problem)
+* Random search for liner model agent for mountain car

 ## Tabular Q-learning ##